apsessoms/AzureAdminWalkThrus/README.md

 # Configure a Custom Azure RBAC Role
-by step guide for creating a custom RBAC role using a definition stored in a JSON file
+Step by step guide for creating a custom RBAC role using a definition stored in a JSON file

 Login into https://portal.azure.com and open a Azure CLI PowerShell session.